xemasiv/fugitive/README.md

 ## Why is it possible now

-(aka the motivating presumptions)
+(aka the non-statistical motivating presumptions)

 #### Moore's law

-* tl;dr we now got more and more devices in the market with higher compute capability.
+* We now got more and more devices in the market with higher compute capability.
 Processing power is one, processing stamina is another: pretty much everyone nowadays have their own almighty power bank.

 #### Increasing internet penetration & connectivity